 Sindhi Winter Lunch Thali is a Thali where the meal that is served is cooked with winter specialities in a Sindhi kitchen.

-Sindhi Recipes are almost dying as we see the younger generation prefers western food, we have just a handful of bloggers working on the authentic recipes.
+Sindhi Recipes are almost dying as we see the younger generation prefers western food, we have just a handful of bloggers working on authentic recipes.
 Alka of Sindhi Rasoi

 has put in a lot of effort and has authentic recipes and her site is a must-visit.
-So, this marathon, I decided to post the not very known recipes of the Sindhi community.
+So, during this marathon, I decided to post the not very known recipes of the Sindhi community.

 Menu for the Winter Thali

 ( turnip mash – turnips cooked with onions and tomatoes in a typical Sindhi style )

 ( cottage cheese cooked with lots of onions in a typical manner, called Seyal )

 ( stuffed bitter gourds )